NomadBlacky/androiday/README.md

 # :thinking: How to develop :thinking:
+- The PR Driven Development
     1. Create your branch for **a work**
     2. Implement it
     3. Push it to your branch
-4. Ask team members to merge my commit
-5. If members says 'OK', you can merge your result to `master` yourself

-This steps is unsafe.
-Everybody must not imitation this.
+    4. Create PR
+    5. Merge it after reviewer reviewed